Frequently asked questions

 When will the first aircraft be available with the new United Polaris seats?

-We'll take delivery of our first Boeing 777-300ER featuring the new United Polaris seats and cabin design in December 2016, and the aircraft is scheduled to begin service in early 2017.
+We took delivery of our first Boeing 777-300ER featuring the new United Polaris seats and cabin design in February 2017, and the aircraft is now flying between San Francisco and Hong Kong.

 Back to the United Polaris experience